azazeal/fly/README.md

 # fly

-Package env implements functionality for when dealing with fly.io runtime environment.
+Package fly implements functionality for when dealing with fly.io's runtime environment.

 ## Usage